jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 ![MBeans in JConsole Connection](helloworld-mbean-webapp/src/main/webapp/jconsole_connection.png)

-A dialog displays with the warning "Secure connection failed.
-Retry insecurely?".
+A dialog displays with the warning `Secure connection failed.
+Retry insecurely?`.
 Click `Insecure` to continue.

 Test the MBeans in JConsole
 ---------------------------

-You can use JConsole to inspect and use the MBeans :
+You can use _JConsole_ to inspect and use the MBeans :
 ![MBeans in JConsole](helloworld-mbean-webapp/src/main/webapp/jconsole.png)

 1. Click on the MBeans tab.